Lion: In zoos and circuses

 Lions are part of a group of exotic animals that have been central to zoo exhibits since the late 18th century.
 Although many modern zoos are more selective about their exhibits, there are more than 1,000 African and 100 Asiatic lions in zoos and wildlife parks around the world.
-They are considered an ambassador species and are kept for tourism, education and conservation purposes.
+They are considered an ambassador species and are kept for tourism, education, and conservation purposes.
 Lions can live over twenty years in captivity; for example, three sibling lions at the Honolulu Zoo lived to the age of 22 in 2007.

 The first European "zoos" spread among noble and royal families in the 13th century, and until the 17th century were called seraglios.
 At that time, they came to be called menageries, an extension of the cabinet of curiosities.
 They spread from France and Italy during the Renaissance to the rest of Europe.
 In England, although the seraglio tradition was less developed, lions were kept at the Tower of London in a seraglio established by King John in the 13th century; this was probably stocked with animals from an earlier menagerie started in 1125 by Henry I at his hunting lodge in Woodstock, Oxfordshire, where according to William of Malmesbury lions had been stocked.

 Lions were kept in cramped and squalid conditions at London Zoo until a larger lion house with roomier cages was built in the 1870s.
-Further changes took place in the early 20th century when Carl Hagenbeck designed enclosures with concrete "rocks", more open space and a moat instead of bars, more closely resembling a natural habitat.
+Further changes took place in the early 20th century when Carl Hagenbeck designed enclosures with concrete "rocks", more open space, and a moat instead of bars, more closely resembling a natural habitat.
 Hagenbeck designed lion enclosures for both Melbourne Zoo and Sydney's Taronga Zoo; although his designs were popular, the use of bars and caged enclosures prevailed in many zoos until the 1960s.
 In the late 20th century, larger, more natural enclosures and the use of wire mesh or laminated glass instead of lowered dens allowed visitors to come closer than ever to the animals; some attractions such as the Cat Forest/Lion Overlook of Oklahoma City Zoological Park placed the den on ground level, higher than visitors.

 Lion taming has been part of both established circuses and individual acts such as Siegfried & Roy.
 The practice began in the early 19th century by Frenchman Henri Martin and American Isaac Van Amburgh, who both toured widely and whose techniques were copied by a number of followers.
 Martin composed a pantomime titled Les Lions de Mysore ("the lions of Mysore"), an idea Amburgh quickly borrowed.
 These acts eclipsed equestrianism acts as the central display of circus shows and entered public consciousness in the early 20th century with cinema.
-In demonstrating the superiority of human over animal, lion taming served a purpose similar to animal fights of previous centuries.
-The ultimate proof of a tamer's dominance and control over a lion is demonstrated by the placing of the tamer's head in the lion's mouth.
-The now-iconic lion tamer's chair was possibly first used by American Clyde Beatty (1903–1965).
+In demonstrating the superiority of humans over animals, lion taming served a purpose similar to animal fights of previous centuries.
+The ultimate proof of a tamer's dominance and control over a lion is the placing of the tamer's head in the lion's mouth.
+The lion tamer's chair was possibly first used by American Clyde Beatty (1903–1965).